-Digestibility assay: PDCAAS / DIAAS + digestibility kinetics
+Digestibility assessment: PDCAAS / DIAAS + digestibility kinetics

 Description

-Evaluating protein digestibility is an essential step in determining its nutritional value and effectiveness in food and nutraceutical formulations.
-The Protein Digestibility Corrected Amino Acid Score ( PDCAAS DIAAS ) indices are the two main recognized methods for measuring protein quality.
+Assessing protein digestibility is a crucial step in determining its nutritional value and effectiveness in food and nutraceutical formulations.
+The PDCAAS (Protein Digestibility Corrected Amino Acid Score) and DIAAS (Digestible Indispensable Amino Acid Score) are the two main recognized methods for measuring protein quality.

 These analyses provide a precise view of the actual intake of essential amino acids and the bioavailability of proteins.
-They apply to both human and animal nutrition and respond to regulatory, scientific and commercial issues.
+They are applicable to both human and animal nutrition and address regulatory, scientific, and commercial challenges.

 Understanding the PDCAAS and DIAAS indices

-- PDCAAS (Protein Digestibility Corrected Amino Acid Score) : A long-standing standard method, it combines a protein's amino acid profile with its overall digestibility.
+- PDCAAS (Protein Digestibility Corrected Amino Acid Score) : a long-established standard method, it combines a protein's amino acid profile with its overall digestibility.
 Its score is limited to 100%, which can mask some differences between protein sources.

-- DIAAS (Digestible Indispensable Amino Acid Score) : a more recent method now recommended by the FAO, it measures the digestibility of each essential amino acid individually, providing a more detailed and representative assessment of protein quality.
+- DIAAS (Digestible Indispensable Amino Acid Score) : a more recent method and now recommended by the FAO, it measures the digestibility of each indispensable amino acid individually, offering a finer and more representative assessment of protein quality.

-These scores are used by manufacturers to compare different protein sources (animal, vegetable or mixed proteins) and to support their nutritional claims.
+These scores are used by manufacturers to compare different protein sources (animal, plant or mixed proteins) and to support their nutritional claims.

-In addition to the indices, the study of digestibility kinetics makes it possible to evaluate the speed of protein degradation and absorption.
-It provides information on the progressive release of amino acids, distinguishing, for example, between fast-digesting proteins (whey) and slow-digesting proteins (casein).
+digestibility kinetics studies allow us to assess the rate of protein breakdown and absorption.
+They provide information on the progressive release of amino acids, distinguishing, for example, between rapidly digestible proteins (whey) and slow-digesting proteins (casein).

 This approach is particularly useful in:

-- The formulation of food supplements for athletes
+- The formulation of nutritional supplements for athletes

 - Research on satiety and nutritional efficiency